ian-starts/ian-blog/src/pages/2020-10-07/index.md

 ---
 Patching a REST API like you're used isn't natively supported in .NET Core, which is a real bummer.

 The reason it doesn't work is quite simple.
-The JSON reader built into .NET Core tries to parse json into C# objects (also known as POCO's).
+The JSON reader built into .NET Core tries to parse JSON into C# objects (also known as POCO's).
 However when a property of that object cannot be found, it doesn't remove the property, it just makes the value `null`.

 So there you are, POCO in hand, ready for action, but you can't know whether the user who made the request wants to set